Logo fishing for carp

 CARP HOOK PATTERNS

-Here we discuss the basic patterns of carp hooks and the potential they offer for hooking those big carp.
+Here we discuss the basic patterns of carp hooks, as well as the potential each offers for hooking those big carp.

 Inward Eye Carp Hooks